SRF Program

 • Learn about why children vary in their social and emotional capabilities

-• Explore the Social Puppets program and discuss how implement it within a centre
+• Explore the Social Puppets program (provided in the training) and discuss how implement it within a centre

-• Learn about Theory of Mind, deficits in Theory of Mind, and how to promote it using a puppet
+• Learn about Theory of Mind, differences in Theory of Mind, and how to promote it using a puppet

 • Explore theories of emotional intelligence and its development